Skip to main content

 2. Preparing Item Metadata

-Before starting the capture flow, you need to gather details about the item being authenticated.
-This information is passed to the SDK.
+Before starting the capture flow, prepare the item details to pass to the SDK.
+Always include:

 // Swift